 If you’ve ever heard of Dinosaur National Monument, you probably specifically heard about the dinosaur quarry… a building that was built around a wall of partially excavated dinosaur bones.
 I first visited Dinosaur with my family when I was about 9 or 10 years old, and my only memory of that entire trip is this wall of bones.
 It’s truly one of a kind and it definitely left an impression my dinosaur-loving little kid self.

-Currently, due to COVID, you must purchase timed entry tickets in advance to visit the quarry.
+At the time, due to COVID, we had to purchase timed entry tickets in advance to visit the quarry, although this has since been discontinued.
 You then arrive at the visitor center about 15 minutes prior to your reservation time and take the free shuttle up to the quarry (or arrive even earlier and hike the Fossil Discovery Trail up instead).

 We entered the quarry on the second floor and found ourselves staring at the enormous wall of bones.
 Camarasaurus is the most common species of dinosaur uncovered here, but there are also bones from Stegosaurus, Allosaurus, Apatosaurus, and Diplodocus, among other lesser-known species.
 In one spot you’re allowed to actually touch the bones!